- The Brett Kavanaugh Supreme Court Confirmation Hearing

 Wow, right?
 So then it’s more than a little strange that this man, who stands on following the process, and making sure he’s heard every side of the story, that he’s left no stone unturned, and who’s literally a master in the law, refuses to ask the president for an FBI investigation.
 Senator Harris (D-CA) was one of the very last to speak during yesterday’s hearing about Dr. Christine Blasey Ford’s sexual assault accusations against Judge Kavanaugh, and she pointed out that he had been asked on national television this past week if he would ask for an FBI investigation, and that four different senators asked at least eight times yesterday if he would do so.
 And each time he declined.
 She asked him too, one last time, and again he avoided answering the question.

 He said repeatedly in yesterday’s hearing that he’s innocent — he did not do this or anything like it, ever.
 He’s innocent.
 He’s telling the truth.
 He’s innocent of this charge.

 Brett Kavanaugh said in his opening statement that the rule of law means taking allegations seriously.
-So the Democrat senators asked him, if he was so eager to clear his name, why not let the FBI investigate?
+So the Democrat senators asked him, if he was so eager to clear his name, why not let the FBI investigate the sexual assault accusations?
 Several senators brought up that President George H.W.
 Bush opened up the FBI investigation during the Clarence Thomas Supreme Court confirmation hearing when allegations of sexual misconduct against him arose.
 Senator Durbin (D-Il) told Kavanaugh that they asked Dr. Ford questions about her allegations and that

 she answered our questions directly and “she didn’t flinch at the prospect of submitting herself to an FBI investigation of these charges.
 We know — and I’m sure she’s been advised by her attorneys — that a person lying to the FBI can face criminal prosecution.